decred/dcrdocs/docs/lightning-network/dcrlncli/sendcoins.md

 `dcrlncli sendcoins` - Send decred on-chain to an address.

-### Usage:
+### Usage
 ```
    dcrlncli sendcoins [command options] addr amt
 ```

-### Description:
+### Description

 Send amt coins in atoms to the BASE58 encoded decred address addr.

-  Fees used when sending the transaction can be specified via the --conf_target, or --atoms_per_byte optional flags.
+Fees used when sending the transaction can be specified via the `--conf_target`, or `--atoms_per_byte` optional flags.

 Positional arguments and flags can be used interchangeably but not at the same time!

-### Options:
+### Options
 |option|info|
 |--|--|
 |`--addr value`|            the BASE58 encoded decred address to send coins to on-chain|